mucsci-students/2022sp-420-BootSnake/README.md

     Team Members: Andy P, Amelia S, Ben M, Tram T, Travis Z

 # Steps to run the editor
-1. Download the most recent version of Python
+1. Download the most recent version of Python (Python3 is required for the GUI)

 2. Download the files